SubhashGuptha30/EntertainmentHUB/README.md

   - Aggregates entertainment content from various sources for easy discovery.
   - Offers personalized content recommendations based on user preferences.
   - Includes robust search and filter options to quickly find desired content.
-  - Supports user accounts for saving favorites and maintaining watchlists.
+  - Supports user accounts for saving favourites and maintaining watchlists.

 - **Architecture:**
   - The project uses static assets (HTML/CSS/JS), making it suitable for deployment on most web servers or static site hosting services.